 These scammers have gotten so good at duplicating the look of credible emails that I mouse over every link before I click on it, even from legit emails — better safe than sorry.

-Don’t click!
-Just mouse over to see what displays in the underlying code and the real site where you would be directed to.
+So never just click on links in emails with taking this extra step.
+Mouse-over to see what displays in the underlying code and the actual site that the link would direct you to.
 You’ll see the underlying website address in your email program or browser’s location bar at the bottom of the screen.

-Just a little thought before clicking on embedded email links can save you a bunch of unnecessary trouble — and headaches!
+Just a little thought before clicking on embedded email links can save you a bunch of unnecessary trouble — and headaches.